logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 With _Group by_, you can choose up to 3 fields to group.
 The alert will return the aggregated results for each group.

-Careful, though: The order of these fields matters.
+Careful: The order of group by fields matters.
 Results are grouped by
 the leftmost field, then the center field, then the right field.
+{:.info-box.important}

-In other words, the image above groups results by continent, then country, then city.
+The image above groups results by continent, then country, then city.
 If we had reversed the order (city, then country, then continent), it would likely generate unintended results.